ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 ```
 <br>

-Of course, these same arrow and vertex maps must also form closed loops with the *target maps*.
+So far we've only looked at the source maps of our graphs.
+But of course these same arrow and vertex maps must also form closed loops in combination with the *target maps*.
 All together, this is the complete set of “data” describing the injection:

 ```{image} assets//Ch3/GraphInjection.gif